Keyboard shortcuts

 We need sovereign deployment of our algorithms and operations to possibly provide SovScaDesDisMaLOps-based services that create "value" to help build a better world through an Algorithms-Machines-Operations-Lives-Planet perspective.

-• Ideally we want to learn tools that can ease JAM-sky-* deployment of our ray services in an arbitrary State's jurisdiction by learning from DPRAMJAM-local-Sverige on our laptops, to be able to deploy to various DPRAMJAM-sky-STATEs with little extra effort.
+• Ideally we want to learn tools that can ease JEM-sky-* deployment of our ray services or others in an arbitrary State's jurisdiction by learning from DPRAMJEM-local-Sverige on our laptops, to be able to deploy to various DPRAMJEM-sky-STATEs with little extra effort.

-• To do this, beyond command-line, docker and local ray clusters, we need to build further with:
+• on the software and data and MLOps engineering and security side, beyond command-line, docker and local ray clusters, we need to build further with: